Leo Messo: Who is Arsenal’s new Kenyan wonderkid? | Goal.com

 Two days after breaking the internet following his transfer move to Arsenal academy from rivals West Ham United, Goal have traced the roots of 10-year-old Leo Messo.

-The Kenyan wonderkid sealed his transfer to the Hale End-based Arsenal Academy on a scholarship contract from their London rivals, and he was received by Arsenal Youth Academy Manager Per Mertesacker – who captained the Gunners during his playing career, and also won the World Cup with Germany.
+The Kenyan wonderkid sealed his transfer to the Hale End-based Arsenal Academy on a scholarship contract from their London rivals, and he was received by Arsenal Youth Academy Manager Per Mertesacker – who captained the Gunners from 2016 following Mikel Arteta’s retirement and later quit at the end of the 2017-18 season to take charge of the club's academy.

 A picture of Messo posing with Mertesacker immediately went viral after the deal was confirmed and with his name almost resembling that of Barcelona star Leo Messi, he made the transfer hit the headlines across the globe!